the parable of the rich man & lazarus.

 Luke 14: Again, eating with the Pharisees, and again the issue of healing on the Sabbath comes up.
 He defies their rules and heals once again, but not without giving them the chance to repent first.
 Then through skillful use of haggadah, He begins addressing their pride, telling them what true hospitality looks like, specifically calling them to include the lame, the poor, the crippled, the blind - the lowest, class of people in their society!!
 The ones that they considered cursed!
 (Key #3).

-Luke 15: Again the Pharisees are grumbling that Jesus receives sinners (the am ha 'aretz) and again, He uses haggadah (parables) to make His point.
+Luke 15: Again the Pharisees are grumbling that Jesus receives sinners (the am ha 'aretz) and again, He uses haggadah (parables/stories) to make His point.
 Three parables in a row all themed around celebrating what had been lost, but was found.
-His accusation was the these leaders should be celebrating that sinners are coming into the fold, and verse 1 tells us He was specifically speaking to sinners & tax collectors.
+His accusation was that these 'leaders' should be celebrating that sinners are coming into the fold, and verse 1 tells us He was specifically speaking to sinners & tax collectors.
 He was letting them know God was calling them, seeking them out, and not rejecting them, as the religious elite had.

 Luke 16: He continues with parables of money mismanagement and loving money, and warns them that God knows their hearts.